leaderit/nuxtjs-api-template/README.md

     {"status":"ok","i":1}

 Every update will increment i by 1.
-On server console you will see diagnostic message
+On server console you will see diagnostic message:

     { i: 1 }
     { i: 2 }